manit-tree/photo-gallery-generator/README.md

 ## How to use

 1. download this repository
-2. put your images inside .'images
+2. put your images inside ./images
 3. open command line in root of this folder and run "npm run build" - to generate thumbnail and index.html
 4. on command line, type npm run show-gallery